 Rice University does not offer financial aid for our Engineering Professional Master’s Programs, but scholarship opportunities are available to students.
 A listing may be found on our Cost/Financial Aid section.

-Up to six (6) credits (earned beyond the BS requirement) depending on engineering track can be transferred from another school.
+Up to six (6) credits (earned beyond the BS requirement) depending on the engineering track can be transferred from another school.

 Note: The limit is three (3) credits for Electrical and Computer Engineering.